Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-For instance, a comprehensive study using data from the Indian stock market between January 2021 and September 2023 demonstrated the effectiveness of regular portfolio adjustments in improving investment outcomes.
+For instance, a comprehensive study using Indian stock market data from January 2021 to September 2023 demonstrated the effectiveness of regular portfolio adjustments in improving investment outcomes.
 This reinforces the value of a disciplined calendar-based rebalancing strategy for investors worldwide.
-Research from arXiv provides valuable insights into how systematic rebalancing can help investors stay on track with their financial goals.

 Understanding Calendar-Based Rebalancing